Location info added to your photos

 - Have location information recorded by the camera's GPS device.

-To hide location information from your photos, follow the steps below.
+To hide location information from all of your photos, follow the steps below.

 - Any photos you share won’t include their location information.